djkim9031/HandTrackingABBRobot/README.md

   3. 1100 of such pictures are collected

-  4. Trained using YOLOv3 for bounding box and class detection for general human hands at 0.2~1.2m distance from a cam.
+  4. Trained using YOLOv3 for bounding box and detection of general human hands at 0.2~1.2m distance from a cam.

   5. Then 200 of each hand gesture (out of 4) for training dataset, and 20 of each for validation dataset are collected.